Jana Duggar Babysits As ‘Counting On’ Returns With Jill, Jessa And Jinger Working On New Family Life, Josh Still Hid By The Duggars

 https://www.facebook.com/duggarfamilyofficial/photos/a.518180528315601.1073741828.510067475793573/961555450644771/?type=3

 She worked consistently through the past holiday season as well.
-She worked on the gate to her family home to deck it out for Christmas, baked a bunch of cookies and breads for the Duggars to enjoy and spent time with the littles one.
+She worked on the gate to her family home to deck it out for Christmas, baked a bunch of cookies and breads for the Duggars to enjoy, and spent time with the littles one.

 Check out Jana baking up a storm for her family!